Yashu1th/password_generator/README.md

 # password_generator
-generates the random password with combinations of letters and special charecters
+generates the random password with combinations of letters, numbers and special charecters